Bayesian model comparison and validation with Gaussian Process Regression for interferometric 21-cm signal recovery: Results

 In addition to the models discussed above, we also assess the no-21 models $M_\mathrm{no-21}$ as to whether the data can be explained without including the 21-cm signal component.
 These models are obtained by retaining only the kernel functions describing foregrounds and instrumental noise while removing the dedicated kernel for the 21-cm signal.
 We find that all the models demonstrate positive $\Delta\mathrm{log}\mathcal{Z}_\mathrm{21}$ that indicate a statistical preference for including a dedicated 21-cm kernel component.
 The $\mathrm{log}\mathcal{Z}_N$ of \mwedge{} and \manalytic{} remain the same because both models have the same foreground kernel components.
 The only difference lies in their treatment of the 21-cm signal: while \mwedge{} models the component using the VAE kernel, \manalytic{} uses the Matérn exponential kernel.
-Among all models, \mwedge{} shows the strongest support for the presence of the 21-cm signal component, with the $\Delta\mathrm{log}\mathcal{Z}_\mathrm{21}$ at $8.01 \times 10^3$.
-The significance of the 21-cm kernel gradually decrease across the models \anoise{}, \manalytic{}, \avarl{} and \ubase{}, being less supported by 10.7\%, 18.8\%, 28.4\% and 73.2\% than Model \mwedge{}, respectively, in terms of $\Delta \mathrm{log}\mathcal{Z}_{21}$.
+Among all models, \mwedge{} shows the strongest support for the presence of the 21-cm signal component, followed by \manalytic{}, \anoise{}, \avarl{} and \ubase{} that are less supported by 3.9\%, 10.7\%, 28.5\% and 73.7\% than Model \mwedge{}, respectively, in $\Delta \mathrm{log}\mathcal{Z}_{21}$.